 - Do not talk loudly and laugh raucously when with others.

-- Do not get overly drunk
+- Do not get overly drunk.

-- Do not smoke, take drugs
+- Do not smoke or take drugs.

-Attitude to life
+Attitude to Life

 A lady is content with the life she has now and everything she has in it.
 Whilst there may be a few changes that she wishes to make, she understands that wanting more and more leads to feeling discontented with what you already have.
 She is adventurous and free spirited and embraces the opportunities life has to offer.
 She recognises that there is nothing in this world she cannot accomplish with hard work, determination, perseverance and commitment.

 A lady is committed to her own personal development with the aim of being a better person.
-She recognises that developing herself as a Lady is an empowering thing, that she is a work in progress and learns from her mistakes along the way.
+She recognises that developing herself as a lady is an empowering thing, that she is a work in progress and learns from her mistakes along the way.

-She sets Personal Development goals and may attend personal development classes such as assertiveness, communication skills or leadership skills,
+She sets personal development goals and may attend personal development classes such as assertiveness, communication skills or leadership skills,

-A lady is usually well-educated, informed and worldly travelled.
+A lady is usually well-educated, informed, and worldly travelled.
 She believes in developing her intellect through reading and keeping up with current affairs on a regular basis.
 Having a natural zest for life, she is interested in may subjects and this makes her an interesting person to have a conversation with.
 She is interested in meeting new people as she enjoys learning about other people's ideas and experiences of life.
 She is confident when meeting new people as she knows that she will be able to find a shared interest to talk about.

 - knows how to conduct herself in public and in a crisis and acts with grace and dignity.

-- follows "The Golden Rule" - treat others as you would like to be treated
+- follows "The Golden Rule"—treat others as you would like to be treated.

-- is fair, honest and decent
+- is fair, honest and decent.

 - speaks her mind and is able to speak up for herself and others.

-- gives back to her family, friends and community
+- gives back to her family, friends and community.

-- gives everyone the benefit of the doubt unless proved otherwise
+- gives everyone the benefit of the doubt unless proved otherwise.

-Being a lady within a family
+Being a Lady Within a Family

 Being a lady and having good manners starts at home.
-You can not be an authentic lady if you treat people well outside of your home but treat your own family members poorly.
+You cannot be an authentic lady if you treat people well outside of your home but treat your own family members poorly.

-Your home is the best place to start your journey on becoming a lady.
+Your home is the best place to start your journey towards becoming a lady.
 It may feel strange at first.
-Your family may notice that you are changing in a variety of ways, such as becoming more formal and may not like it at first, but persist.
+Your family may notice that you are changing in a variety of ways, such as becoming more formal, and may not like it at first, but persist.
 Once you feel comfortable about being a lady at home, you will feel comfortable about being a lady in the outside world.

-If you are a Mother, you lead by example.
-If you teach your childrengood manners and the benefits of becoming a lady or gentleman, they will reap the benefits later in life.
+If you are a mother, you lead by example.
+If you teach your children good manners and the benefits of becoming a lady or gentleman, they will reap the benefits later in life.

 Cultivate Good Manners